Structure

 • if you do not write 150 words, you are going to lose marks;

-• this part worth half as many points as task 2, so we need to spend more time on task 2;
+• this part worth half as many points as task 2, so you need to spend more time on task 2;

 • the question is aways followed by summarise the information, by selecting and reporting the main features and make comparisons were relevant;